hantswilliams/HHA-507-2024/assignments/mod5_nhanes.md

 1. **Create Your GitHub Repository**
    - Create a new GitHub repository titled `nhanes_inferential_2023`.
-   - Include a `README.md` file that briefly describes the project and the analysis you are performing.
+   - Include a `README.md` file that briefly describes the project and the analyses you are performing for each of the questions.

 2. **Complete the Analysis in Google Colab**
    - Use Google Colab to conduct your analysis.
 Your notebook should be well-documented with explanations of each step just as like we have done in the class notebooks.

 3. **Questions for Analysis**

    Use the questions below to guide your analysis.
-Remember to transform or recode variables where needed as specified, but determine the appropriate statistical tests on your own.
+Remember to transform or recode variables where needed as specified, and determine the appropriate statistical tests that should be performed based on the question and variables.

    - **Question 1**: "Is there an association between marital status (married or not married) and education level (bachelor’s degree or higher vs. less than a bachelor’s degree)?"
      - Variables: `DMDMARTZ` (marital status) and `DMDEDUC2` (education level).
 Recode as specified.